-At this meeting, Mead and Hunt will present the Draft Airport Layout Plan for discussion.
+At this meeting on September 17, 2024, Mead and Hunt will present the Draft Airport Layout Plan for discussion.
 The Airport Layout Plan is the culminating document that depicts all proposed improvements on a 24"x36" plan set.
-In order for potential future projects to be eligible for Federal funding, they must be shown on the Airport Layout Plan.
+For potential future projects to be eligible for Federal funding, they must be shown on the Airport Layout Plan.
 The Airport Layout Plan will be submitted to the FAA for official approval.